Staticaliza/Staticaliza-Blender-Animation-Tools/README.md

 - Sparse runtime transition keys instead of inserting keys on every frame.
 - Automatic dense evaluation when exporting through Roblox Animator.
 - Clear controls in standard mode and optional manual Bake controls in Advanced Mode.

+### Surface Contact

+- Locks the selected bone's connected object hull against the nearest floor, wall, slope, or custom mesh.
+- Includes rigidly welded, layered, and weighted meshes connected to the same numbered bone family.
+- Uses a direct world-space bone lock instead of stacking another IK solver, preventing torso movement from forcing the contacted object through a surface.
+- Works alongside an existing IK setup and hands control back to its original target when the contact is released.
+- Keeps contacts isolated by segment, so a later contact cannot pull a limb away from the current one while seeking or playing.
+- Creates an off key on the frame before contact and an on key at contact start, preventing the lock from affecting earlier animation.
+- Uses stepped influence states with Automatic keyframe handles rather than Automatic Clamped handles.
+- Releases without a visible pose jump.
+- Follows animated contact surfaces and preserves contacts after saving and reopening the project.
+- Displays active contacts with a hot-pink surface guide in the 3D Viewport.
+- Includes contact-controlled bones in Roblox Animator's dense export evaluation.

 ### Transform Tools